-- a) What is a main difference in terms of rate production between source coding and channel coding?
-Why? - b) Under what conditions may a channel coding related 'bit' typically add quality to an image?
-(R: when there are errors in the channel) - c) What may be the impact of the Weber's Law when coding an image?
-Why? - d) What is the first major impact of the limited human capacity to see spatial detail when coding an image?
-Why? - e) What is the first major impact of the lower human sensibility to color in comparison with luminance when coding an image ?
-Why? - f) What may be a major impact of the limited human capacity to see temporal changes when coding video?
+- a) In what conditions may a channel coding related 'bit' typically add quality to an image ?
+(R: when there are channel errors) - b) What is a main difference in terms of redundancy/correlation exploitation between source coding and channel coding ?
+Why ? - c) What may be the impact of the Weber's Law when coding an image ?
+Why ? - d) What is the first major impact of the limited human capacity to see spatial detail when selecting the characteristics of the input image to code ?
+Why? - e) What is the first major impact of the lower human sensibility to color in comparison with luminance when selecting the characteristics of the input image to code ?
+Why? - f) What may be a major impact of the limited human capacity to see temporal variations when coding video ?
 Why?

-II $$(1.0 + 1.0 + 1.0 + 1.0 \text{ val.}) = 4.0 \text{ val.}$$
+II $$(1.0 + 1.0 + 1.0 + 1.0 \text{ val.} = 4.0 \text{ val.})$$